lobstertools/firmware/lobster_lock_api_docs.md

 - `503` - System busy

 **Notes:**
-- Duration values are in (Seconds)
+- All duration values are in seconds
 - `channelDelays` must be an array of 4 numbers
 - Device must be in `READY` state to arm